Meet Our Directors

 Christy Croxall joined Light on the Hill as Managing Director in July 2020.
 Informed and nourished by her spiritual commitments, Christy seeks to nurture antiracist institutions, practices, policies, and human beings.
 She holds a Ph.D. in history from the University of Delaware and an M.Div. degree from Union Theological Seminary (New York City).
 Christy is an ordained United Methodist elder.
 She brings to Light on the Hill an array of experience building communities, collaborating with constituents to discern and carry out a shared vision, rallying stakeholders, and managing operations and facilities.

-In her spare time Christy teaches American history at Elmira Correctional Facility through the Cornell Prison Education Program and volunteers with a prison reentry program.
+In her spare time Christy teaches American history and tutors incarcerated students through the Cornell Prison Education Program and volunteers with a prison reentry program.
 She and her partner Jarrett Anthony enjoy hiking, reading, and watching foreign films.

 The Spiritual Directors are husband and wife, Lawrence Muscat and Alice McDowell.